Austio/learning/Docker/docker-for-rails-developers.md

  - stopping - sends SIGTERM to main process in container, falls back to SIGKILL
  - stopped - here after a stop or the main process terminates

 ### Reference
+run vs exec
+ - run will start a new container, exec will run in the currently executing container

 |Flag||
 |---|---|